swcarpentry-ja/carpentries-coc/topic_folders/governance/lesson-program-policy.md

 ### Lesson Program Incubation Roadmap

 The Roadmap describes the three phases of a Carpentries Lesson Program: Pre-incubation, Incubation as a Lesson Project, and Adoption as a Lesson Program.
-Advancement from one phase to the next requires a proposal and approval process involving both staff and the Executive Council.
+Advancement from one phase to the next requires a proposal and approval process involving both Core Team and the Executive Council.
 Approval of a new Lesson Program requires substantial investment from both the applicants and The Carpentries.
-In the case of the previous applicant for Lesson Program (Library Carpentry), the process was aided by a grant supporting a full-time staff member, and took about a year (though the community existed for several years prior).
+In the case of the previous applicant for Lesson Program (Library Carpentry), the process was aided by a grant supporting a full-time Core Team member, and took about a year (though the community existed for several years prior).
 Details for each phase are described below.

 #### Phase 1: Pre-incubation